CIS-566-Fall-2023/hw04-stylization/README.md

 ## Submission
 1. Video of a turnaround of your scene
+2. A comprehensive ReadMe.md that outlines all of the different components you accomplished throughout the homework.
-2. All your source files, submitted as a PR against this repository.
+3. All your source files, submitted as a PR against this repository.

 ## Resources:
 1. [Link to my HW videos]